Reading Time: 9 minutes

 • My “Buy Here, Pay Here” interest rate was well over 29%, which meant high payments.

-Bad credit habits can be around forever, and you probably know someone who can share a few stories of their own.
+Bad credit habits can linger forever, and you probably know someone who can share a few stories of their bad credit habits.

-• Your payment history is the most significant factor that can weigh heavily on your adverse credit.
+• An adverse payment history is one of the most significant factors that can weigh heavily on your credit reports.

 • What can be affected?